 Paintings by Luis Bello.
 Exhibition opens in the Openshaw Balcony Gallery February 3, 2022

 Color Story: A Community Conversation on Color

-For Annapolis Arts Week (Summer 2021), we hosted artist Mēlani Naim for a colorful community project as part of our Under Construction Arts residency.
-Her in progress project can be explored in the Chaney Gallery.
+For the 2021 Annapolis Arts Week, we hosted artist Mēlani Naim for a colorful community project as part of our Under Construction Arts residency.
+Her in progress project was explored in the Chaney Gallery.

 In Search of Meaning: Memory Becomes Us

 An exhibition illuminating the role memory plays in relation to who we are.
 Patricia Moss-Vreeland’s paintings, prints, artist books, poetry, and videos are metaphoric responses and reside in concert with the interlacing of science texts, connecting the personal to the universal.

 Artists have been using art to communicate societal issues including gender, race, politics, and religion for generations.
 Art of Activism explores the ways in which current Maryland-based Black artists are using their work as a statement of activism.